DnV1eX/GoogleCloudLogging/README.md

 # GoogleCloudLogging

 Event logging for client applications on [Apple platforms](#supported-platforms) with support for offline work and automatic upload to [Google Cloud (GCP)](https://cloud.google.com).
 The package depends on [SwiftLog](https://github.com/apple/swift-log) - an official logging API for Swift, so it can be easly integrated into the project and combined with other logging backends.
-Log events are stored locally in the [JSON Lines](http://jsonlines.org) file format and bulk uploaded to GCP using the [Cloud Logging API v2](https://cloud.google.com/logging/docs/reference/v2/rest) at time intervals, upon defined event or explicit request. _And yes, it logs itself! (with recursion protection)_ 🤘
+Log events are stored locally in the [JSON Lines](http://jsonlines.org) file format and bulk uploaded to GCP using the [Cloud Logging API v2](https://cloud.google.com/logging/docs/reference/v2/rest) at time intervals, upon defined event or explicit request.

+> And yes, it logs itself! (with recursion protection) 🤘

 ## Rationale
-Google recommended logging solution for client applications is Analytics framework, which is now part of the Firebase SDK.
-Here is a comparison of that framework and this library in terms of logging:
+Google-recommended logging solution for client applications is the Analytics framework, which is now part of the Firebase SDK.
+Here is a comparison of their framework and this library in terms of logging:
 Library | FirebaseAnalytics | GoogleCloudLogging
 --- | --- | ---
 Platform | Mobile only. _Even Catalyst is not currently supported._ | All modern Apple's OSs. _It is essential for development of universal SwiftUI apps._